robot-education/robot-handbook/readme.md

-# Robot Concepts
+# Manim Dev Container
 This branch features a stripped down vscode dev container useful for developing animations in manim.

-Using a dev container makes it much easier to reliably write animations in a known enviornment that automatically manages tooling like imports, extensions, and dependencies.
+This dev container comes with python 3.11 and manim as well as extensions and settings for developing in python, jupyter notebook.

 ## Development
 This repository includes a vs-code dev container.
 To open the repository: